Kaveri River water dispute: Post-Independence developments

 In 1947, India attained independence from the British.
-Further in 1956, the reorganization of the states of India took place and state boundaries were redrawn based on linguistic demographics.
+Further in 1956, the reorganization of the states of India took place and state boundaries were redrawn based on linguistic demographics which lead to the creation of Karnataka and Tamil Nadu.
 Kodagu or Coorg (the birthplace of the Cauvery), became a part of Mysore state.
-Parts of Malabar which earlier formed part of Madras Presidency went to Kerala.
-Puducherry had already become a de facto Union territory in 1954.
+Parts of Malabar which earlier formed part of Madras Presidency went to Kerala, and parts of Puducherry also fell in the Kaveri basin.
+As a result, both Kerala and Puducherry became invested in the Kaveri River.